 Uses of Turnover Ratios

-The turnover ratios analysis is important to the internal as well as the external parties of the company.
+The turnover ratios analysis is important to the internal and external parties of the company.
 To the internal members like the managing body and the board of directors, they check this ratio to evaluate their efficiency in managing the different assets and liabilities and where to make the correction and increase their efficiency or not.
-For the external parties like the investors, creditors, they check these ratios to find out the capabilities of the company’s management and evaluate whether their investment will reap profit or go in vain.
-The Turnover Ratios uses to the debtors are to find how many days credit they will receive.
+For the external parties like the investors, and creditors, check these ratios to find out the capabilities of the company’s management and evaluate whether their investment will reap profit or go in vain.
+The Turnover Ratios uses by the debtors are to find how many days of credit they will receive.

 Let’s take a quick test on the topic you have read here.